vishvAsa/jyotiSham/observation/history/hindu/articles/RNI/equinoctial-full-moon_brahmANDa-purANa_summer-solstice_maghA.md

 as pointed out before, the spring equinox statement is more specific than the other one.
 Thus, one may argue that FM observations nearer to star viśākha should be treated as more reliable.
-With this rider, 1700–1600 BCE will be aIndian Journal of History of Science Fig. 2 a, b Dial plot of the 27 nakṣatra sectors, each 13(5/9) days long, super posed on the invariant N-S axis defining the beginning of the śiśira ṛtu (WS) and the varṣa ṛtu (SS) as in the Vedic MAU.
+With this rider, 1700–1600 BCE will be a Fig. 2 a, b Dial plot of the 27 nakṣatra sectors, each 13(5/9) days long, super posed on the invariant N-S axis defining the beginning of the śiśira ṛtu (WS) and the varṣa ṛtu (SS) as in the Vedic MAU.
 The E-W axis bisects the centre of the vasanta (SE) and śarat ṛtu (AE) domains as in the
 Brahmāṇḍa Purāṇa. a The number of days counted from the summer solstice day to the beginning of each nakṣatra sector is marked clockwise